 We consider all applications, however places are limited and for some courses competition is strong.
 If we are unable to offer you a place we can provide feedback to help you in the future.

 All offers (conditional or unconditional) are made on the basis that applicants will meet the current entry requirements for their course, and complete all qualifications listed on their application form before commencing their course.
-If you decide not to continue with a course please advise your Admissions Officer immediately.
+If you decide not to continue with a course please advise your Admissions faculty team immediately.

 Anglia Ruskin welcomes all students.
 If you have study support needs, such as a specific learning difficulty, a medical condition, or a disability, please do let us know.
 If you would like to discuss your requirements before an offer is made, or who would like to speak to a Study Support Adviser please contact: email@example.com